 How to better manage eczema: Those with eczema will have particularly sensitive skin, so it’s important to take a shower soon after excessive sweating.
 Also ensure that you frequently moisturize your skin with dermatologically approved moisturizers, as people with eczema are prone to having dry and flaky skin.
-Visit your doctor if simple measures like these aren’t doing the trick.
+Visit your eczema dermatologist or a general practitioner if simple measures like these aren’t doing the trick.

 Also commonly referred to as sweat rash or prickly heat, this condition occurs when sweat ducts are blocked, and affects roughly 30% of people living in hot and humid countries.
 Those with this condition tend to experience itchy rashes, blisters, or tiny bumps on their skin.
 Non-breathable and synthetic clothes, as well as excessive sweating, can further aggravate the condition.

-According to Men’s Health, 9.6 percent of all skin ailments treated at NSC in 2017 involved acne.
 Excessive sweating is common in hot and humid climates, which can easily trap dust and grime within the skin’s pores, causing them to clog up.
 Searing hot temperatures can also cause the skin to create excess sebum, making the skin more oily and clogging the pores even more.
-This creates the perfect environment for bacteria to grow and cause an acne flare-up.
+This creates the perfect environment for bacteria to grow and cause an acne flare-ups.

 Public vs private treatment for skin conditions in Singapore

 As we discuss in our Private vs Public Healthcare in Singapore guide, one of the main differences between public and private care for most medical specialties is time and convenience vs. costs.